livepeer/verification-classifier/scripts/README.md

 - rotate 90 counterclockwise

 In the output folder a ms-ssim folder is going to be created containing one subfolder per resolution and attack to compare to.
 Inside those folders there will be a file per rendition containing the result.
+Further forms of attack can be easily expanded by adding more lines to the bash file.

-## evaluate-psnr-ssim.sh
+### evaluate-psnr-ssim.sh

 This script evaluates the psnr and ssim metrics.
 It expect two parameters which are the folder containing the renditions and the folder where the output is going to be stored.

-This script compute the psnr and ssim metrics of the original rendition against:
+This script computes the psnr and ssim metrics of the original rendition against all the resolutions of:

 - watermark
 - flip vertical